-Lois Zachary is an internationally recognized expert on mentoring and has been cited as “one of the top 100 minds in leadership” today.
-You’ve likely seen mention of Dr. Zachary’s books, or read her quotes, in The New York Times, Forbes, The Wall Street Journal, Financial Times, Inc. magazine, T&D, Leadership Excellence, The Chronicle of Higher Education, or other business and leadership news outlets.
+She was an internationally recognized expert on mentoring and leadership.
+Her work was often mentioned in in The New York Times, Forbes, The Wall Street Journal, Financial Times, Inc. magazine, T&D, Leadership Excellence, The Chronicle of Higher Education, or other business and leadership news outlets.

-Dr. Zachary is founder of Leadership Development Services, LLC and its Center for Mentoring Excellence.
-Her innovative mentoring approaches and expertise in coaching leaders and their organizations in designing, implementing and evaluating learner-centered mentoring programs have been used globally by a wide array of clients, including Fortune 500 companies, government organizations, educational and other institutions – profit and nonprofit.
+Dr. Zachary founded Leadership Development Services, LLC and its Center for Mentoring Excellence.
+She was succeeded as CEO of Center by Mentoring Excellence by her daughter, Lisa Z. Fain.
+Dr. Zachary’s innovative mentoring approaches and expertise in coaching leaders and their organizations in designing, implementing, and evaluating learner-centered mentoring programs have been adopted globally by a wide array of clients, including Fortune 500 companies, government organizations, educational and other institutions – profit and nonprofit.

 In 1984, Dr. Zachary received her doctorate in adult and continuing education from Columbia University’s Teacher’s College.
 She held a Master of Arts degree from Columbia and a Master of Science degree in education from Southern Illinois University.
 She was a board member of Charter 100, an organization that recognizes outstanding women of achievement and held leadership positions on many community and national boards — including the Mentor National Team of the Chicago Public Schools, and the Advisory Council of Arizona State’s University School of Global Management and Leadership.
 She served as secretary of Women Investing in Science and Education (WISH), an organization that works in collaboration with Banner Health to promote women’s wellness and family health through education and targeted philanthropic support.